VMD

 Vestiges

 A group of ridges that run parallel to each other and end abruptly into the surrounding ridges.
-A
+A vestige is commonly aligned with squared nosed loops on each end and is typically seen in the thenar area of a palm print.

 Erratic local disarrangements of ridges not conforming to surrounding ridge formations.